SkArchon/rskj-docs-generator/README.md

 The complete file generated for `eth_getBalance` can be viewed at https://github.com/SkArchon/rskj-docs-example/blob/eb03f60075cddc7c24b72d25ee39095f4dc9f945/EthgetBalance.vue

 However the read and write operation section of the app is completely written dynamically.

+# Improvements

+1. Add unit tests for all modules, and integration tests for `rsk-docs-html-generator/rsk-templating-runner` and `rsk-docs-html-generator/rskj-docs`
+2. Make the parent node script more robust (for example, currently it requires "/" being ignored at the end of the file path)
+3. Add annotation to ignore fields in classes
+4. Currently `"` that is escaped within Strings in Java are not parsed correctly and the `\` will be visible in the final output.
+As an alternative `'` is recommended to be used.
+This is an area of improvement .
+5. Add typescript to the node scripts (thus adding type safety).
+6. Add the ability to provide an option to the `rsk-docs-json-extractor` module to save the processed JSON output directly to a file.
+7. Skip using custom singletons in the `rsk-docs-json-extractor` to emulate an *Autowired like* codebase and setup actual autowiring for the codebase.